 By Fall 2016 we felt a need to respond to tremendous interest from our area K-12 educators.
 It’s logical that introduction of coding principles and practices throughout our region’s school systems will only make our local talent pipeline more inclusive and more expert.

-As we enter 2017, we continue to work with numerous partners to build a community in which our software talent pipeline can grow.
+Through 2018, we continue to work with numerous partners to build a community in which our software talent pipeline can grow.

 Albany CanCode is a 501 (c)(3) nonprofit supported by grants, sponsorships, and income earned for workforce and K-12 program and curriculum and program development.